dekuNukem/duckyPad/README.md

 ### Photoshop / CAD

-You can put all your shortcuts in one place, resulting in a more efficient workflow:
+Put all your shortcuts in one place, makes things faster:

 ![Alt text](resources/pics/cad.gif)

 ### One-finger Twitch Chat

+Well no need to explain this one

 ![Alt text](resources/pics/twitch.gif)